Ken Lum: Cultural service activities

-In 2003, Lum was a juror for the Prix de Rome prize for the Netherlands in the category of Art in Public Space for the Rijksakademie of Amsterdam, writing the Prix de Rome essay for the catalog accompanying the prize.
-From 2007 - 2012, he served on the advisory board of Fillip, a critical art and cultural journal based in Vancouver.
-In 2008, Lum was a juror for the Chinese Contemporary Art Awards in Beijing to which he also wrote an essay on the winning artist Liu Wei and juror for the New Contemporaries Exhibition in London, UK.
+In 2003, Lum was a juror for the Prix de Rome prize in the Netherlands, specifically for the category of Art in Public Space at the Rijksakademie in Amsterdam, for which he wrote the accompanying essay for the publication on the prize.
+From 2007 - 2012, he was on the advisory board of Fillip, a critical art and cultural journal based in Vancouver.
+In 2008, Lum acted as a juror for the Chinese Contemporary Art Awards in Beijing to which he also wrote an essay on the winning artist Liu Wei and juror for the New Contemporaries Exhibition in London, UK.
 Lum was a juror of the inaugural Lola Award for Contemporary Dance (Vancouver) in 2012.
 From 2013 to 2015, Lum was a board member of CACHET (Canadian Art Commons for History of Art Education and Training), a three-year project of the University of Toronto's University College Canadian Studies program.
 In 2015, Lum was a juror for the Jerome Emerging Artists Fellowship in Minneapolis, Minnesota.
 In 2017, he was a juror of the AIMIA/AGO photography prize.
-In 2019, Lum served as a juror for the King Salman Park project in Riyadh, Saudi Arabia.
+In 2019, Lum participated as a juror for the 9.4 billion USD King Salman Park project in Riyadh, Saudi Arabia.
+Lum was also a Toronto Biennial of Art board member from 2020 to 2023.
+Since 2022, he has been on the board of Tilt Institute for the Contemporary Image in Philadelphia.

+Keynote addresses

+Lum has delivered several keynote addresses throughout his career.
+He was the keynote speaker at the 1997 Universities Art Association of Canada annual conference.
+In 2006, he served as the keynote speaker at the third and final symposium of the 15th Biennale of Sydney in Sydney, Australia.
+In 2010, Lum was the keynote speaker at the annual CIMAM World Museums conference held at the Shanghai Art Museum in Shanghai, China.

+In early 2020, he gave the keynote address at the inauguration of the Kunstinstituut Melly multi-purpose venue in Rotterdam, the Netherlands.
+Later that year, he delivered the keynote address for the "Becoming Public Art" conference in Markham, Ontario, conducted virtually due to the pandemic.
+In 2022, Lum was the keynote speaker at the International Association of Empirical Aesthetics conference hosted by the Perelman School of Medicine at the University of Pennsylvania.
+He was the keynote speaker at the 2023 Canadian Arts Conference at Koerner Hall, the University of Toronto.
+In 2024, Lum gave the keynote address for the Annual Karl Duldig Lecture on Sculpture in Melbourne, Australia.
+In 2025, Lum was keynote presenter at the BUMP Urban Art Festival in Calgary, Alberta.